 - IUP Fellowship Grant, Indiana University of Pennsylvania

-An expert in the areas of rhetoric and linguistics, educational pedagogy, history of the English language, diversity in education, and teacher-research methodology, Dr. Wesley Boozer serves as an associate professor of Liberal Arts at Hodges University.
+An expert in the areas of rhetoric and linguistics, educational pedagogy, history of the English language, diversity in education, and teacher-research methodology, Dr. Wesley Boozer serves as a professor of Liberal Arts at Hodges University.